What to do in an emergency

 If you smell gas or think that you may have a gas leak somewhere, get outside immediately and contact your gas retailer or a gas fitter.
-Refer to your gas bill to check who your retailer is or go to our list of retailers.

 • open your windows and doors to let air in